DangerSharkHD/mywebsite/content/articles/article1.md

 The goal is to backtest common option strategies.
 The main challenge will be obtaining a reliable estimate of the price the option contract was likely trading.
 The VIX index is [calculated](https://www.sfu.ca/~poitras/419_VIX.pdf) by the average price of the OTM (out-of-the-money) option contracts with approximately 30 days to expiration.
 This calculation does not rely on the black-scholes formula which solving for variance would not be possible by simple algebraic means.

 To estimate the price of the option contract, the black-scholes formula was used.
-This allows to easily and quickly obtain an aproximation of the market value of the contract from the current VIX.
+This allows to easily and quickly obtain an approximation of the market value of the contract from the current VIX.

 However, since there is a significant and negative correlation between volatility and the underlying, option prices are adjusted to this phenomena in accordance to the Efficient Market Hypothesis.
 Thus, option prices have something called skew, which is evident in the increased implied volatility of lower strike options.
 Since the VIX calculation eliminates the information about skew, the prices are adjusted to the current skew.